bruceravel/demeter/documentation/Artemis/startup/main.rst

 The standard manner of importing data into :demeter:`artemis` is to use an :demeter:`athena` project file.
 Thus the file selection dialog will, by default, look for files with the :file:`.prj` extension.
-You may also drag :file:`.prj` files from your computer's file manager and drop them onto the data list.
+You may also :mark:`drag,..` drag :file:`.prj` files from your computer's file manager and drop them onto the data list.

 As you import data, a stack of buttons |nd| one for each data group |nd| is made.
 These buttons are used to show or hide the windows associated